-This warm, spicy marinate with its rich partnership of flavors is perfect complement to lightly fried fish, such as cod, basa, sea bass or tilapia.
+This warm, spicy marinate with its rich partnership of flavors is a perfect complement to lightly fried fish, such as cod, bass, sea bass or tilapia.
 “Marinade” is a carrot-onion sauce that the fish is covered and served with.
-These dish can be served hot with mashed potatoes or at room temperature as an appetizer.
-And the good thing is – you can make it day before serving!
+This dish can be served hot with mashed potatoes or at room temperature as an appetizer.
+And the good thing is – you can make it a day before serving!
 Try it, you’ll thank me later-)

 “To marinade (from Latin “marinus” – marine) is a method of cooking utilizing strong brine – marinade.
-First marinades have appeared in ancient Rome and were as simple as sea water used to soak meat, fish and poultry in order to mitigate or impart other flavors.
-Use of sea water as first natural marinade was known to almost all “sea” peoples.
+First marinades have appeared in ancient Rome and were as simple as sea water used to soak meat, fish, and poultry in order to mitigate or impart other flavors.
+Use of seawater as first natural marinade was known to almost all “sea” peoples.
 In Scandinavia and Finland to the day certain caught sea fish is not only soaked but also boiled in the same water the fish lived in.
-Gradually, more complex marinades have developed, each with its own character and for different product: meat, fish, mushrooms, vegetables and fruits.
+Gradually, more complex marinades have developed, each with its own character and for a different product: meat, fish, mushrooms, vegetables, and fruits.
 In Southern Europe, with its developed winemaking, vinegar gradually has replaced salt and enabled to marinate fruits and vegetables for the purpose of preservation.
-Diverse and complex systems of marinades were developed by almost all ethnic cuisines, especially French and number of Eastern cuisines, where spices such as peppers, onions, garlic, cloves, cinnamon and anise have taken prominent roles along with salt and vinegar.
+Diverse and complex systems of marinades were developed by almost all ethnic cuisines, especially French and a number of Eastern cuisines, where spices such as peppers, onions, garlic, cloves, cinnamon, and anise have taken prominent roles along with salt and vinegar.

 For more Russian recipes, visit Russian Cuisine page.

-- 2 lb. fresh fish, cod, basa, sea bass, tilapia (skinless, boneless fillets)
+- 2 lb. fresh fish, cod, bass, sea bass, tilapia (skinless, boneless fillets)

 - salt and freshly ground pepper